-How is the Department of Jobs and Small Business addressing fraudulent phoenix behaviour?
+How is the department addressing fraudulent phoenix behaviour?

-The Department of Jobs and Small Business administers the Fair Entitlements Guarantee (FEG).
+The department administers the Fair Entitlements Guarantee (FEG).
 FEG is a safety net scheme to provide assistance for certain employee entitlements after employees lose their job due to bankruptcy or liquidation of their employer.
 The information collected through the claim assessment process can provide useful intelligence about the corporate activities of employing entities.
 This data is routinely provided to the Phoenix Taskforce to form part of the sophisticated cross agency data matching undertaken to identify, monitor and manager suspected illegal phoenix operators.

-The Fair Entitlements Guarantee Act 2012 provides the Department of Jobs and Small Business with statutory authority to share information collected in the claim assessment process with other Australian Government agencies.
-Where potential breaches of the law are identified during the FEG claim assessment process, the Department also refers such conduct to regulatory agencies.
+The Fair Entitlements Guarantee Act 2012 provides the department with statutory authority to share information collected in the claim assessment process with other Australian Government agencies.
+Where potential breaches of the law are identified during the FEG claim assessment process, the department also refers such conduct to regulatory agencies.

 Want to know more?

-- If you suspect an illegal phoenix operator, you can report it online through the Phoenix reporting form or by ringing the Phoenix Hotline on 1800 807 875.
-For more information, visit Illegal phoenix activity.
+- If you suspect an illegal phoenix operator, you can report it online by completing a Tip-Off form available from the ATO website, or by calling 1800 060 062.
+For more information, visit Illegal phoenix activity

 - Information on how to make a complaint to the Australian Securities and Investments Commission (ASIC) is available on the report misconduct section of the ASIC website.